Recent comments suggest Hurricane Lasers changed to VipLasers.com and now laser-depot-usa.com. Forums will show mixed

 If you’re looking for info on Full Spectrum (FS) Laser out of Las Vegas, NV then this post will serve to get you some help for your review.
 According to their website they appear to have location in Las Vegas and Canada, and one where they import as well – China.

-I’ve only talked to support briefly on Full Spectrum Laser.
-I can’t say anything good or negative.
-Once I got my call returned I asked basic info on the company’s status with BBB or D&B and to confirm their location.
+I’ve only talked to one employee briefly on Full Spectrum Laser.
+I can’t say anything good or negative from that conversation.
+Once my call was returned I asked for basic info on the company’s status with BBB or D&B and to confirm their location.
 Never can be too sure now a days so good to confirm these details.

 Online reviews are mixed and there seems to be some ongoing law suit with a competing company.
 FS has an array of interests beyond co2 laser machines including the popular 3D printers that seem to be successful from their initial release.
-Researching reviews display either pretty good or blatant, angry reviews.
+Researching reviews display either pretty good or blatant, very angry reviews.

 They’re main product is the 40 watt, 20×12″ hobby laser they designed.
 They assemble this unit in their warehouse – some parts are imported.
 It’s their latest creation over the “Deluxe” smaller hobby laser.
 Nonetheless, it is pretty inventive.
 The removable bottom may be more of an impracticality then a feature for convenience.

 Links to user reviews:

 Actual support emails posted.

-About their focal lenses….important to get a good lens:
+About their focus lenses….important to get a good lens: